Article I –Name

 Section 1- Active Members

-A retiree of the University (or of an organization recognized by the Executive Board as being closely related to the University, for example, The Ohio State University Faculty Club) shall become an Active Member by making a donation to OSURA at the minimum annual or at the minimum Lifetime membership level.
+A retiree of the University or of an affiliated organization as recognized by the University shall become an Active Member by making a donation to OSURA at the minimum annual or at the minimum Lifetime membership level.

 Section 2 – Associate Members

 Retirees from places other than the University who have an interest in and can contribute to the purpose of OSURA can be eligible for an Associate Membership.
-Also, individuals who are nearing retirement from the University are eligible to become Associate Members.
+Also, individuals who are within one year of retirement from the University are eligible to become Associate Members.
 Associate Members must be approved by the Membership Committee and must make a donation to OSURA at the minimum annual membership level to retain their memberships.
 Associate Members do not have the right to vote or hold any position requiring membership on the Executive Board.
+The Executive Board will hereafter be referred to as the Board.

 Section 3 – Spouses/Partners